 - Mindbody also has a partnership with ClassPass, so if you use that for your work (and now many salons and spas do), it’s an option to consider

 - Mindbody is definitely built for and targeted at businesses that book classes and workshops, which is to say not salons or stylists.
-We’re curious to see the sorts of features they roll out in 2021.

 - Mindbody is also one of the pricier appointment scheduling platforms on the market.
 So, while you’ll get some amazing features, it could definitely feel like a stretch for a small business (or solo stylist) on a budget.